Spreadsheets can be tricky. Even with the power of Google Sheets, certain assumptions are made when specific values are entered into a spreadsheet.

 Provide the reason for the error or issue in the last column of the spreadsheet.

-This way, all the information that was correctly input, can be uploaded to Thrive, without any delay.
+This way, all the correctly input information can be uploaded to Thrive immediately.
 Then, you can focus on correcting the errors and uploading the new spreadsheet.

-To fix the errors, start by clicking the link in the error message as shown below, so you can fix those errors and re-submit:
+To fix the errors, start by clicking the link in the error message as shown below so that you can fix those errors and re-submit:

 The reason for the errors will appear in the final row of the new spreadsheet.
 Here's an example of what the error column looks like: